Dog Ornament Memorials: Honoring Your Beloved Pet with Lasting Tributes

 Families Navigating Loss with Children

 For kids, grief is abstract.
 A 2022 study in Child & Family Behavior Therapy found that rituals, like crafting an ornament together, help children express emotions.
-“We paint Bella’s ornament every year,” says dad Miguel.
+“We paint Bella’s ornament every year,” says Dad Miguel.
 “It’s our way of keeping her story alive.”

 Seniors and Lifelong Companions